aws-samples/aws-modernization-with-codefresh/content/10_prerequisites/create_cluster.md

 ---
-title: "Create an EKS Cluster"
+title: "At your own AWS account: Create an EKS Cluster"
 chapter: false
-weight: 13
+weight: 15
 ---

 Amazon EKS, also known as [Elastic Kubernetes Service](https://aws.amazon.com/eks/) is AWS' managed Kubernetes service.
 Provisioning an EKS Cluster is very simple and can be done with 2 steps: installing [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) and using eksctl to create the cluster! eksctl is command line utility created for managing Kubernetes clusters on Amazon EKS.